Skip to the main content

 • Write reports and provide advice to government or business agencies to help them develop policy and make decisions

 The work tends to be interpretive and analytical.
-There is growing emphasis on analyzing data from other economies and comparing it with Canadian data.
-There is also emphasis on assessing the costs and benefits of different courses of action.
+There is a growing emphasis on analyzing data from other economies and comparing it with Canadian data.
+There is also an emphasis on assessing the costs and benefits of different courses of action.
 Specific duties vary with the economist’s area of specialization and their employer.

 Agricultural, natural resource, or environmental economists work for government, industry, academia, non-government organizations (NGOs), or industry associations.
 They often focus on a specific or closely related group of resource commodities.
 In general, they: